Gov. Terry McAuliffe announces Ferguson company expansion in Newport News

 Gov McAuliffe says keeping a hometown company like Ferguson in Newport News is a testament to the city and state.

-“It is just a great testament to Virginia.
-Ferguson, they looked at four or five other states so this was very competitive,” said Gov. McAullife.
+"It is just a great testament to Virginia.
+Ferguson, they looked at four or five other states so this was very competitive," said Gov. McAuliffe.